dnorbertb/tag-chat/Readme.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+Instructions how to run thi project locally.
 You need to have Node.js installed to run this.

 ### Installation